DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 # Lesson 1 - Basics

 ## Summary
 This lesson will introduce you into the very basics of ROS.
 By the end, you will know how to start ROS and run the turtle simulation.
-Before starting, you should take a few minutes and just read/watch videos about ROS in general, just so that you have a general understanding of its uses.
+Before starting, you should take a few minutes and just watch videos or read about ROS in general, just so that you have a general understanding of its uses.

 ## Vocab
 - **ROS**: Robot Operating System, the software we are learning about